zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

 relaxation.

 [APZ 7.38] (#apz7 .38) {#apz7 .38 .ref .apz} Which is the sub rest?
 Clasios
 Masses, as well as customized saws.
-Subfebral rest for Nirvana says.
+Subfebral rest for Nibbana says.
 Whoever conjugated all editors and lost all their ends and cravings It also turns out that there were noalleles in the tubular, and the bands were lost.
 This is the subtleic break Body rest and pure hearts to remove the body to the alumnas of the Intellectureous